Home / Blog / Do tab groups save?

 Can I back up tab groups outside Chrome?

 Yes.
-Snapshot tools like TabGroup Vault save a copy of your tab groups (names, colors, order, pinned tabs) to local storage and optionally to Google Drive.
+Snapshot tools like TabGroup Vault save your tab groups (names, colors, order, pinned tabs) to local storage and optionally to Google Drive.
 That copy is independent of Chrome's own storage, so it survives profile resets and reinstalls.